 “Your heel should be locked in place inside the boot to prevent blister-causing friction, and there should be minimal extra space around your foot (although you should be able to wiggle your toes freely),” according to the Appalachian Mountain Club.

 Pro tip: It’s best to break in new shoes before going on a longer hike.

-Staying hydrated is essential during a hike.
-Have at least one quart (4 cups/32 ounces) of water for each person on your trip.
+Staying hydrated is imperative during a hike.
+Have at least one quart of water for each person on your trip.

 Also, consider a way to purify more water in case of an emergency.
-Squeeze-style or pump filters take up some room and require a bit of effort to use but are better for groups and/or longer trips.
-Certain bottles – like the GRAYL GeoPress and Katadyn BeFree – come with filters, making them a good backup for solo treks.
+Squeeze-style or pump filters take up some room and require a bit of effort to use but are better for groups or longer trips.
+Bottles like the GRAYL GeoPress and Katadyn BeFree come with filters, making them a good backup for solo treks.

 See this guide for information on boiling water, chemical treatments and using ultraviolet light to kill microorganisms and purify water.

 Using insect repellant can help keep you protected against mosquito-borne illnesses as well as Lyme disease and other diseases carried by ticks.

 Bug repellants come in many forms, including sprays, lotions, oils and wipes.
 Each has their own pros and cons, so choose which best suits your needs.
 Four of the most common ingredients in bug repellants are DEET, picaridin, permethrin and oil of lemon eucalyptus.

 DEET and picaridin are effective against biting insects by hiding your scent.
 Both can be used on the skin and clothing.
 DEET offers a few more hours of protection by comparison but will damage plastics and certain clothes, can come off as you sweat and feels greasy to some people.
 Picaridin is odorless and non-greasy.